ENM032/SameSame/README.md

 ## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-This project is open source.
-Feel free to use, modify, and distribute according to your needs.
+Feel free to use, modify, and distribute according to the terms of the MIT License.

 ## Support